 (c) A licensed dyslexia therapist may practice in a school, learning center, clinic, or private practice setting.

-(a) A person who holds current certification as an academic language teacher or academic language practitioner, issued by the Academic Language Therapy Association or its equivalent, as approved by the department, may be licensed as a dyslexia practitioner if the person has earned a bachelor's degree from an accredited public or private institution of higher education.
+(a) A person who holds current certification as an academic language practitioner issued by the Academic Language Therapy Association or its equivalent, as approved by the department, may be licensed as a dyslexia practitioner if the person has earned a bachelor's degree from an accredited public or private institution of higher education.

 (c) A licensed dyslexia practitioner may practice only in an educational setting, including a school, learning center, or clinic.

-(c) The applicable licensure examination requirement is waived for a person who holds current certification as an academic language therapist, academic language teacher, or academic language practitioner issued by the Academic Language Therapy Association, or its equivalent, as approved by the department.
+(c) The applicable licensure examination requirement is waived for a person who holds current certification as an academic language therapist or academic language practitioner issued by the Academic Language Therapy Association, or its equivalent, as approved by the department.